freddd1/Machine-Learning-from-Data/README.md

 The course presented the main principles of data-driven learning algorithms.
 Providing the theoretical basis for learning algorithms and learn about the pros and cons of different approaches, from a mathematical point of view.
 Students will implement and use algorithms and will practice their application in real-life data contexts.

+The `environment.yml` file contains all the necessary packages to run all of the assignments.
 ## Table Of Contents
 -  [Linear Regression - hw1](https://github.com/freddd1/Machine-Learning-from-Data/tree/main/linear-regression)
 -  [Decision Trees - hw2](https://github.com/freddd1/Machine-Learning-from-Data/tree/main/decision-trees)